-The inverse time overcurrent curves used by the TOC (time overcurrent) Current Elements are the IEEE, IEC, GE Type IAC, and It standard curve shapes.
+The inverse time overcurrent curves used by the time overcurrent elements are the IEEE, IEC, GE Type IAC, and I2t standard curve shapes.
 This allows for simplified coordination with downstream devices.
 If however, none of these curve shapes is adequate, FlexCurvesTM may be used to customize the inverse time curve characteristics.
 The Definite Time curve is also an option that may be appropriate if only simple protection is required.